Franktheu/Custom-Filtering-Search-Engine/README.md

 Create an API key for the engine,
 Create a module to search using the AP,
-Create a Flask application to search and render results, Create filters to re-rank results before displaying them.
+Create a Flask application to search and render results, and create filters to re-rank results before displaying them.

 FILE OVERVIEW: